Skip to main content

 -1965

-An invalid token stub was used to initialize Utiq SDK.
+Indicates that an invalid stub token was used to initialize the Utiq SDK.

 MnoIneligibleException